 Last of all is the informed consumer.
 The informed consumer learns all he can about hearing loss without getting bogged down in information overload.
 He may visit a few offices before he finds a hearing healthcare provider that he feels comfortable with and can trust.
 He expects to be a partner in the decision and the care of his hearing.
 The informed consumer never invests with anyone who makes him feel like a number in the healthcare system or a victim of high-pressure sales.
 Ultimately, the informed consumer gets the best value for the best price and makes the best decisions for himself and his loved ones.

 To be an informed consumer, download your free copy of Your Guide to Hearing Happiness now.
 It’s our gift to you!

-We also offer Free Hearing Evaluations as a community service at three convenient locations in the greater Sacramento area – at no cost or obligation to you!
+We also offer Free Hearing Evaluations as a community service at our convenient locations in the greater Sacramento area – at no cost or obligation to you!